-Generic Name: Glycopyrrolate (Oral Inhalation) (glye koe PYE roe late)
+Generic Name: Glycopyrrolate Capsules for Inhalation (glye koe PYE roe late)

 Brand Name: Seebri Neohaler

 Medically reviewed on May 2, 2018.

 Uses of Seebri Neohaler: